bitrise-io/bitrise-workflow-editor/README.md

 ### Javascript

-For production code we still use ES5 standard as we do not do any transpilation during the build (only concatenation).
+For production code we still use ES5 standard as we do not do any transpilation during the build (only minification).
 For tests you are safe to use whatever standards jsdom executes (ES6 supported).